timberland-sig/rh-linux-poc/README.md

            - corresponds to virbr1 on the hypervisor host ifname3  - third vm network interface device name (e.g. ens7)
-           - corresponds to virbr2 on the hypervisor host ipaddr - dhcp assigned ipv4 address of host-vm
+           - corresponds to virbr2 on the hypervisor host ipaddr - dhcp assigned ipv4 address of the host-vm or target-vm
            - corresponds to br0 on the hypervisor host

  These valuse are obtains from "ip -br address show" after booting host-vm the first time